StayPirate/mod_rewrite-Redirector/README.md

 **Important:** Whatever protocol you will choose (HTTP or HTTPS) the Apache2 instance will be listening to the container internal port 8000, you will then choose on which port bind it using the Docker's publish option `-p` in the command line.
 - ##### HTTP Redirector
   To run a HTTP redirector which uses a rewrite ruleset in `./.htaccess` use:
-`docker container run -p 80:8000 -v $(pwd)/.htaccess:/var/www/html/.htaccess StayPirate/mod_rewrite-Redirector`
+`docker container run -d -p 80:8000 -v $(pwd)/.htaccess:/var/www/html/.htaccess tuxmealux/mod_rewrite-redirector`
 - ##### HTTPS Redirector
   To run a HTTPS redirector which uses a rewrite ruleset in `./.htaccess`, you also need valid certificates for the domain/s pointing it.
 To pass these certificates you need to copy them inside a directory, then pass the directory as a volume `-v` mapping it with the container's internal directory `/cert`.
 Moreover, to let Apache being able to find these files you have to use the following name convention: